-The pie charts below illustrate the concentration of Solvency II Net Claims Provisions by LOB, for Q4 2022 and Q4 2021, including unallocated loss adjustment expenses.
+The pie charts below illustrate the concentration of the Solvency II Net Claims Provisions by LOB, for Q4 2023 and Q4 2022, including unallocated loss adjustment expenses.

-The undiscounted net claims provisions have increased from \$120.3 million at Q4 2021 to \$129.5 million at Q4 2022.
-The main driver of the increase relates to the continued development of new classes of business being written by TME on Property Fire & AOP and Marine Aviation Transport.
-There has also been growth to more established classes of business, including Marine Aviation Transport, Direct Income Protection, and Credit & Surety.
-These factors have been offset by an increase in the discount factors due to the higher European Insurance and Occupational Pensions Authority (EIOPA) yield curves.
+The discounted net claims provisions have increased from \$120 million at Q4 2022 to \$150 million at Q4 2023.
+The main driver of the increase related to the continued development of new classes of business being written by TME on Proportional Reinsurance and Direct Marine Aviation Transport (MAT).